erszcz/msc-thesis/dfly-multiboot.md

-This approach would also require the kernel to use the relocation macro technique (see the `R` macro description in section [_\ref{xr:entry-point}{.\ }Adjusting the kernel entry point_](#xr:entry-point)) to make the code linked for high logical addresses to function properly before setting up the page table hierarchy and relocating.
+This approach would also require the kernel to use the relocation macro technique (see the `R` macro description in section [_\ref{xr:entry-point}{.\ }Adjusting the kernel entry point_](#xr:entry-point)) in order to make the code linked for high logical addresses function properly before setting up the page table hierarchy and relocating.

 Since GRUB doesn't enter long mode and can't make use of 64 bit addressing,